MatthiasMuth/perlweeklychallenge-club/challenge-373/matthias-muth/README-373.md

 This one is a bit more tricky.

 The easy part is the input check.
 We need to return `-1` if `$n` is larger than the size of the list, because we will not be able to return `$n` parts when we have less than `$n` elements.
-I extend the check to `$n` being greater than zero, because dividing a list into zero parts does not make sense, neither.
-We have to do that check explicitly.
+I extend the check to `$n` being greater than zero, because dividing a list into zero parts does not make sense, either.
+We have to do that check explicitly, because a return code of `-1` (a simple scalar) has a different data type from that of regular results (a list of anonymous arrays), so we will never be able to return that error code within the rest of the processing.

-The output parts can only have two sizes: Either the integer part of the input list size divided by `$n`,
+The anonymous arrays in the result set can only have two sizes: Either it is the integer part of the input list size divided by `$n`, or there is one additional element .